frioux/offlineimap.dkr/README.md

  3. _/opt/var/index_ - this is directory where `offlineimap` stores its metadata.
 If you don't make this volume offlineimap will have to reindex all  your mail every time you start the container afresh. **highly recommended**

+ 4. _/opt/var/log_ - this is where the logs are kept.
+You can mount this if you want, but I set up a `tail` to docker's built in logs.

 ## Environment Variables